Event

 Entry requirements:

-Paralegal of the Year – NEW for 2023
+Paralegal of the Year – sponsored by 123 Medical Services

 This category is open to accredited Paralegals working within Scotland for individual entries, but will also be open to third-party entries and judges selection.